garyaiki/dendrites/docs/KafkaAvro.md

 #### Example Configurations

 [Typesafe Config](https://github.com/typesafehub/config){:target="_blank"} example, and optional, config settings for Kafka are in `src/main/resources/reference.conf`.
-You can choose to use Typesafe Config and override these in your application's `src/main/resources/application.conf` See [Akka config user guide](http://doc.akka.io/docs/akka/current/scala/general/configuration.html){:target="_blank"}.
+You can choose to use Typesafe Config and override these in your application's `src/main/resources/application.conf`.

 Example consumer configuration in `src/main/resources/kafkaConsumer.properties`